tulip-control/dd/doc.md

 ### Functions

-The functions `and_exists`, `or_forall`, and `rename` in `dd.cudd` offer the functionality of relational products (meaning neighboring variable substitution, conjunction, and quantification, all at one pass over BDDs).
+The functions `and_exists`, `or_forall` in `dd.cudd` offer the functionality of relational products (meaning neighboring variable substitution, conjunction, and quantification, all at one pass over BDDs).
-This functionality is implemented with `image`, `preimage` and `rename` in `dd.autoref`.
+This functionality is implemented with `image`, `preimage` in `dd.autoref`.
 Note that (pre)image contains substitution, unlike `and_exists`.

-Renaming in `autoref` is more efficient.
-The function `cudd.rename` handles renames to variables not in the support.
-The function `cudd.compose` handles arbitrary renames, with the associated complexity of vector composition within CUDD.
+The function `cudd.let` handles renames of variables.
 The function `cudd.reorder` is similar to `autoref.reorder`, but does not default to invoking automated reordering.
 Typical use of CUDD enables dynamic reordering.